Brazil's Mantega urges Fed to communicate tapering 'clearly'

 SAO PAULO The U.S. Federal Reserve should communicate clearly how it will phase out economic stimulus over the coming months to minimize market instability and prevent problems for emerging economies, Brazil's Finance Minister Guido Mantega said in an interview on Thursday.

-Mantega, who skipped this week's International Monetary Fund and G20 meetings in Washington to focus on domestic issues, said he believes that higher interest rates in Brazil will not be a drag on economic growth.
-With over $370 billion in international reserves, Brazil is also very well prepared to weather any market instability, Mantega said.
+Mantega, who skipped this week's International Monetary Fund and G20 meetings in Washington to focus on domestic issues, also said he believes that higher interest rates in Brazil will not be a drag on economic growth.
+With over $370 billion (231.5 billion pounds) in international reserves, Brazil is also very well prepared to weather any market instability, Mantega said.

 He added that leading emerging economies should have time to set up a joint reserve fund next year before the prospect of higher interest rates in the United States rekindles volatility.